 - Shared: Everybody needs help for achieving a goal.
 Let people who are willing to be an ally know about the goals.
 Ask for their support in specific ways.
 For example, ask a friend to send you an encouraging note or to check in on your progress.

 - Time-bound: Every goal should have a specific deadline.
 Timeframes motivate, but they also allow people to see a light at the end of the tunnel.
 When the goal is reached, they provide an opportunity to feel the satisfaction of achievement.

 Prioritize and Set Goals with a Counselor at Thriveworks in Littleton, CO

 If you are ready to speak with a counselor or a life coach about setting and achieving a goal in your life, the licensed mental health providers at Thriveworks in Littleton, CO are ready to listen.
-When you call Thriveworks Littleton, you may have your first appointment within 24 hours.
-We also accept many forms of insurance, and we offer evening and weekend sessions.
+Thriveworks offers evening and weekend sessions, online counseling and in-person counseling, and quick turnaround on appointments.
+They also accept many forms of health insurance coverage.
 Let’s get started.
 Contact Thriveworks in Littleton, CO today.
 We look forward to helping you achieve your goals!